whiteclover/Fukei/README.rst

 Performance & Require
 -----------

-You must to install Tornado.
+You must to install Tornado (require version 3.0+).

 ::